How to draw perspective – three point perspective

-The first step in this tutorial is to get a piece of paper and use a ruler to lightly draw a horizontal line towards the top of the page.
+The first step in this tutorial is to get a piece of paper and use a ruler to lightly draw a horizontal line in the middle of the page.

 Towards each side of the page, draw a small cross on the horizon line.
 These vanishing points will be two of the 'three points' that the title refers to.